appwrite/demos-for-functions/nodejs/get-covid-stats/README.md

 node index.js
 ```
 ## 🎯 Trigger
-Can be triggered from manually from the Appwrite Console.
+Can be triggered manually from the Appwrite Console.